jozanza/powerglove/README.md

 ##### `until(Function)(Function) -> Promise -> *`

 `tail` accepts a function or async function that returns true or false.
-If it returns true, recursive function calls will continue;
+Recursive function calls will continue until it returns true;
 It implements trampoline, so you can call a function a very large number of times without causing a stack overflow.